From the Founder’s Diary - a Madras recall

 When we say ‘Chennai’ it has a here-and-now sort of feeling.

 When we say ‘Madras’, there’s a shift in the heart, and nostalgia takes over, automatically going back in time.
 You could say your mind develops an invisible hand, that reaches back into the depths of your thoughts and memories, sifting, and effortlessly reaching the corners where old memories sit lolling gently beside each other.
-They’re cozy where they are but also equally happy to be pulled out from those recesses to present a golden memory for you to examine and reminisce over.
+They’re cozy where they are, but also equally happy to be pulled out from those recesses to present a golden memory for you to examine and reminisce over.

-Its boot or dicky as it was then called, was as big as the mouth of the loudest person in the party.
+Its boot or dicky as it was then called, was as big as the mouth of the loudest person in the party(!).
 And the space it offered!
-You could fit a small party of people there!
+You could fit a small party of people in there!

 The car itself could not be called posh or fancy but it was definitely the Family’s best friend.
-The way it could accommodate a suspiciously high number of people and luggage without looking stuffed, the way the driver of the car felt like he could just as easily be driving a truck, the way people hung their heads out of the windows like happy dogs — windows which they had ferociously wound down using a spindly handle designed to make you break into sweat.
+The way it could accommodate a suspiciously high number of people and luggage without looking stuffed, the way the driver of the car felt like he could just as easily be driving a truck, the way people hung their heads out of the windows like happy dogs — windows which they had ferociously wound down using a spindly handle designed to make you break in to sweat.
 Doing anything with that car was a workout of sorts!

 The car that could take as much as you could give it and more.
 The car that was everybody’s status symbol.
-The car that made no apologies for its less-than-svelte figure (!)
+The car that made no apologies for its less-than-svelte appearance (!)
 The car that appealed to both celebrities and the masses.

 The car that represented a time when Chennai was Madras.